alpaka-group/llama/documentation/pages/user/views.rst

 time the compiler can optimize a lot e.g. with tree vectorization or loop unrolling, especially with the beforementioned macros.

-It is also possible to iterate over the datum domain, even without some dirty hacks as shown before, totalling staying in our precious C++11 world.
-But this can only be archieved atm with functional meta programming techniques, making the code complicated and bloated.
-Even some simple iterating has to be down recursive.
+It is also possible to iterate over the datum domain, even without some macro hacks as shown before, totalling staying in our precious C++11 world.
+But this can at the moment only be archieved with functional meta programming techniques, making the code complicated and bloated.
+Even some simple iterating has to be done recursively.

 LLAMA provides a class to easy the pain (a bit) called :cpp:`llama::ForEach`.
 It takes a datum domain as compile time parameter and a functor as compile and